-The London BAP is the relevant document for this site and it contains the following Habitat Action Plans (but doesn't not specifically list any Species Action Plans):
+The London BAP is the relevant document for this site and it contains the following Habitat & Species Action Plans:

 The London BAP (2016) identified a total of 214 priority species that are under particular threat in London.
 Planning decisions must take these species into account.
 Eight of these species (or species groups) were identified as needing targeted action to secure their future in London, and these have their own SAPs.